Consultants, contractors and volunteers (including trustees) of the charity will be required to comply with the content of this policy.

 - Ensuring KCSN has clear procedures and arrangements for handling information requests from the press and broadcasting media

-This policy applies to all consultants and volunteers working with KCSN, including trustees.
+This policy applies to all consultants, contractors and volunteers working with KCSN, including trustees.

 It is the policy of KCSN to ensure that: